A Fund Raising Matters Special Report

 The Seven Essential Elements of Success

-As we ponder all the ways that capital campaigns go wrong, it’s not too difficult to see what’s required for them to go right.
+As we ponder all the reasons capital campaigns fail, it’s not too difficult to see what’s required for them to go right.
 Based on four decades of experience in the fund-raising business, our firm has found the following seven elements to be essential to a “winning campaign.”
 All are described in the latest volume of The Goettler Series:

 1. A solid organization